|Image from NASA's Juno spacecraft 2018-04-01|

 "Vortex shedding in Water" from "Harvard Natural Sciences Lecture Demonstrations" shows vortexes being shed from a cylinder at flow speeds in the range of marbling strokes.

-My work has focused on laminar and Oseen flows https://arxiv.org/abs/1702.02106 which successfully model most common marbling techniques.
+My work has focused on laminar and Oseen flows https://arxiv.org/abs/1702.02106 in Newtonian fluids which successfully model most common marbling techniques.

 The idea was to increase the Reynolds number of marbling strokes by increasing the stylus size and speed until instabilities such as vortexes appeared.
 We increased the stylus size to 25 mm, but instabilities did not appear.
-We increased the speed to the point that it created a tear in the paints, but no vortexes appeared.
+We increased the speed to the point that it created a tear and bubbles in the paints, but no vortexes appeared.
 The tear indicates that the assumption that the fluid is Newtonian may not be valid; and the properties of carageenan used to make the "sizing" in the tank are complicated.
 Note: my later post finds that Newtonian fluids can produce these behaviors.

 Reynolds number being the characteristic length times the velocity divided by the kinematic viscosity, the only other thing to try was reducing the viscosity.
 Diluting the sizing by half with water resulted in a sea change.
 Instead of fluid motion stopping when the stylus stopped, it would glide for as long as 5 seconds before coming to rest, showing that inertia was in play.
 Stylus strokes at speeds around 25.cm/s (which is fast for marbling) created the mushroom shapes pictured.
 Although the St.Johns were able to find an example of this shape in one of their books, it is not a common marbling motif.
 Looking back at the photo of the 16th century marbling, mushrooms are present.